Planning Your British Virgin Islands Trip: A Weather-Based Guide

 Summer and Early Fall: July to August

-August bridges the dry summer into the wetter months ahead.
-It represents good value for heat-tolerant travelers.
+These months bridge the dry season into the wetter period ahead and represent good value for heat-tolerant travelers.
 Plan outdoor activities for early morning or late afternoon when temperatures are less punishing.

 Hurricane Season and the Wetter Months: September to November